HomeDIY5 Ways to Remove Grass for a Garden or Flower Bed

 Save up cardboard or newspaper until you have accumulated enough to cover the area of your flower bed/garden.
 You can also use black plastic or a tarp.
 Anything that will smother the grass.

 Lay out the cardboard over the area on a calm day when the wind is not blowing much.
 Then put bricks, rocks, or stake the cardboard to the lawn to prevent it from blowing away.
 You just need to make sure it will stay in place during a heavy storm or a very windy day.
+If using newspaper, make sure it is 7-10 sheets.
+I tried once only using 3-4 and I still had some perennial weeds poke through.

 *If making a flower bed, just place mulch right over the top of the cardboard.
 It will hold the cardboard in place.
 You can still plant your flowers by cutting a cross through the cardboard.
 The grass will still die beneath the cardboard, and compost itself overtime.